stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

   - Operations sponsored by R:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account R as a sponsor of future reserves.
-    - One or more `CHANGE_TRUST` operations configuring trustlines on ER.
+    - One `CHANGE_TRUST` operation configuring trustlines on ER if the asset is not the native asset.
     - One `SET_OPTIONS` operations adjusting escrow account ER's thresholds such that R and I's signers must both sign.
     - One or more `SET_OPTIONS` operations adding I and R's signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.

-  The escrow accounts EI and ER will likely have all the necessary trustlines before the formation transaction is built.
-This means the `CHANGE_TRUST` operations will likely be no-ops.
-The `CHANGE_TRUST` operations must be included in the formation transaction so that participants are guaranteed the trustlines are still in the same state after formation.
-If the operations are not included a participant could intentionally or accidentally remove a trustline between escrow account setup and formation causing the presigned closing transaction to become invalid.
+  The escrow accounts EI and ER will likely have the necessary trustline before the formation transaction is built.
+This means the `CHANGE_TRUST` operation will likely be a no-op.
+The `CHANGE_TRUST` operation must be included in the formation transaction so that participants are guaranteed the trustline is still in the same state after formation.
+If the operation is not included a participant could intentionally or accidentally remove a trustline between escrow account setup and formation causing the presigned closing transaction to become invalid.